unhappyben/HyperliquidWidget/README.md

 1. Download Scriptable from the iOS App Store
 2. Wallet address with at least 1 open position on Hyperliquid

+# Setup Instructions
+1. Install Scriptable from the iOS App Store
+2. Create a new script in Scriptable
+3. Copy the script code
+4. Update the following constants with your information:

+      ```javascriptCopyconst WALLET_ADDRESS = ""```
+5. Add the widget to your home screen:

+      - Long press your home screen
+      - Tap the + button
+      - Search for "Scriptable"
+      - Choose the widget size (small recommended)
+      - Select your script

 # Output of Widget
 ## Single Token Ticker
 ### Single Token Positive PnL